datdao1998/AWS-SAA-03-Note/questions/vpc.md

 D. Create an outbound rule for the network ACL in each VPC to deny all traffic from 0.0.0.0/0.
 Create an IAM policy for each user to prevent the use of any AWS Region other than ap-northeast-3.

 E. Use AWS Config to activate managed rules to detect and alert for internet gateways and to detect and alert for new resources deployed outside of ap-northeast-3.

+==============================>

+**Question**

+A company has an AWS account used for software engineering.
+The AWS account has access to the company’s on-premises data center through a pair of AWS Direct Connect connections.
+All non-VPC traffic routes to the virtual private gateway.

+A development team recently created an AWS Lambda function through the console.
+The development team needs to allow the function to access a database that runs in a private subnet in the company’s data center.

+Which solution will meet these requirements?

+**A. Configure the Lambda function to run in the VPC with the appropriate security group.**

+B. Set up a VPN connection from AWS to the data center.
+Route the traffic from the Lambda function through the VPN.

+C. Update the route tables in the VPC to allow the Lambda function to access the on-premises data center through Direct Connect.

+D. Create an Elastic IP address.
+Configure the Lambda function to send traffic through the Elastic IP address without an elastic network interface.